 All you’re left with is the lack of contaminants.

 This is an important feature, but it’s hardly unique to Smart Water.
-Most bottled water should be free of contaminants, as that’s part of the reason for drinking bottled water to begin with.
+Most bottled water should be free of contaminants (that’s part of the point of selling bottled water to begin with).
 You can also remove contaminants yourself by installing a water filter at home.

 Plus, in many parts of the country, your regular tap water is of high quality and will be just fine for keeping you healthy.